cleve/pulzar/README.md

 # Search a key
 master:[port]/third_party/search/[key]

-# Search a key lower and greater in a date
+# Search a key in a specific date
 master:[port]/third_party/search/[key]?eq=[date]

 # Search a key lower and greater than